-Id. at \3-4.
+Id. at 3-4.
 The court further noted that Kennedy also failed "to provide even the barest of details about the Defendant, describing it only as an entity that 'owns, leases, leases to, or operates' the Indialantic Center."
-Id at \4 n.2.
+Id at 4 n.2.

-Plaintiff's Complaint in this case suffers from the same fatal flaws that the court noted in Paniccia-Indialantic.
+Plaintiff's Complaint in this case suffers from some of the same defects found in Paniccia-Indialantic.
 Plaintiff provided virtually no well-pled facts regarding Defendant.
-Instead, Plaintiff alleged, in conclusory fashion, that Defendant "owns, leases, leases to, or operates a place of public accommodation," without providing any well-pled facts to establish that Taco City was, in fact, a place of public accommodation.
-Further, Plaintiff's allegations regarding Defendant's alleged violations are of the same vague, conclusory nature as those in Paniccia-Indialantic.
+Instead, Plaintiff alleged, in conclusory fashion, that Defendant "owns, leases, leases to, or operates a place of public accommodation," without providing any well-pled facts to establish that Valero Barberville was, in fact, a place of public accommodation.5 Further, although some of Plaintiff's allegations regarding Defendant's alleged violations contain additional details that were not included in Paniccia-Indialantic, Plaintiff's Complaint still includes allegations that are of a vague and conclusory nature.6